Search

 Article 14

-Returning the sovereignty to the people through establishing a system and government based on collective will as manifest through transparent and fair elections;
+We believe that sovereignty shall be returned to the people through the establishment of a system and government based on the collective will as manifest through transparent and fair elections.

 Article 15

-1. The Republic and Islamic democracy can better crystalize in the form of a parliamentary system and contribute to the flourishing of strong parties, independence of the judiciary, rule of law, ensuring fundamental rights of citizens, safeguarding human life and freedom of expression, and be more effective in making the government responsive and leaders and administrators responsible;
+A non-centralized parliamentary Islamic Republic should be consolidated, which features a parliamentary system contributing to the flourishing of strong parties, independence of the judiciary, rule of law, attainment of fundamental rights by all citizens, safeguarding human life and freedom of expression, and in which government, leaders and administrators are held to account for their actions.

-2. A parliamentary system that is based on fair elections in a way that all ethnic groups residing in Afghanistan’s provinces have balanced representation proportionate to their population;
+The parliamentary system should be based on fair elections with safeguards to ensure that all ethnic groups residing in Afghanistan’s provinces have balanced representation, proportionate to their population.
+Within this system, central government, municipal authorities, provincial and district governors should be elected.

 Article 16